scrapy/scrapy/docs/topics/loaders.rst

 .. class:: ItemLoader([item, selector, response], \**kwargs)

-    Return a new Item Loader for populating the given Item.
-If no item is given, one is instantiated automatically using the class in :attr:`default_item_class`.
+    Return a new Item Loader for populating the given :ref:`item object
+    <topics-items>`.
+If no item object is given, one is instantiated
+    automatically using the class in :attr:`default_item_class`.

     When instantiated with a ``selector`` or a ``response`` parameters the :class:`ItemLoader` class provides convenient mechanisms for extracting